stigcq/livefeed-api/README.md

 # livefeed-api

-This in an implementation of my livefeed api made with node.js, express and mongodb.
+This is an implementation of my livefeed api made with node.js, express and mongodb.

 The livefeed api is basicly a messaging system made for livefeeds, that is a feed of messages that updates regularly, f.x. a journalist covering a sport event.

 The current php implementation with js/jquery frontend can be seen here:
 <a href="http://itselskabet.nu/feed">Live feed example</a>

+This API implementation with js/jquery frontend can be seen here:
+<a href="http://3.121.5.61/example/">Live feed example API usage</a>

 Purpose of this implementation is to clearly seperate backend from frontend and hence make it a genuine JAMStack app.